GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 object OurExtendedPostgresProfile extends OurExtendedPostgresProfile
 ```

-Then, in places where we import `slick.jdbc.PostgresProfile.api._`, we instead import `OurExtendedPostgresProfile`.
+Then, in places where we import `slick.jdbc.PostgresProfile.api._`, we instead import `OurExtendedPostgresProfile.api._`.
 And that's it.

 ## Make Slick work with all Enums

 As we all know, Scala system is powerful and safe at the same time.
-It should be possible to make Slick work with all possibly defined Enums.
+It should be possible to make Slick work with all  defined Enums.
 Here's how we do it:

 First, we define base classes for all Enums: